 The SERP provides benefits for a select group of management employees and replaces a portion of the benefits that would have been excluded due to the compensation limits in the Salaried Plan.
-The formula in the SERP is the same as the Salaried Plan with compensation equal to base salary plus bonus with the bonus limited.
-Below is a chart with credited years of service and compensation included for the named executive officers that participate in both the Salaried Plan and the SERP:
+The formula in the SERP is the same as the Salaried Plan with compensation

-Name of individual or number of persons in group Credited years of service years of calculation of annual timated annual penefit under tirement plans
+Name of individual or number of persons in group Credited years of service Compensation used for calculation of annual benefit Estimated annual benefit under retirement plans

 M.J.
-Gasser 23 \$ 863,805 \$ 231,787
+Gasser 23 \$863,805 \$231,787

 W.B.
-Sparks, Jr. 8 \$ 598,172 \$ 55,829
+Sparks, Jr. 8 \$598,172 \$ 55,829

 J.S.
-Lilak 3 \$ 382,949 \$ 13,403
+Lilak 3 \$382,949 \$ 13,403

-Mr. Huml and Mr. Martz were not participants in the Salaried Plan at October 31, 2002, since they had not been employed one year at that time.
+Mr. Huml and Mr. Martz were not participants in the Salaried Plan at October 31,2002, since they have not been employed one year at that time.